 If there’s one thing we’ve learned running billions of dollars worth of social campaigns, it’s that testing different creative combinations, from copy to calls-to-action is a must.
 In order to do this seamlessly, look for power features that allow social buyers to swap out creative components and view performance by ad set.
 Try refreshing creative roughly every 3 days for maximum testing and results.

 The moral of the story?
 As the kids say, make sure your audience strategy, competitive intelligence and platform features are on fleek.
 Interested in learning more about social media?
-Sign up for our bi-weekly newsletter today.
+Sign up for our monthly newsletter today.